 Then go on to outline the actions taken.

-Example answer: I admired the way the Doctor adapted his communication skills to the situation to calm the patient down/demonstrate empathy by relating to the specific set of circumstances.
+Example answer: I admired the way the Doctor adapted their communication skills to the situation to calm the patient down/ demonstrate empathy by relating to the specific set of circumstances.

 Finally, extrapolate the key learning points and how you can apply them.

 Example answer: This has made me value the importance of communication in the Doctor-patient relationship even more.
-Since then, I, myself, have also tried to be more aware of the power of my communication skills in difficult situations and have really noticed the benefits of being flexible and adaptable with communication.
+Since then, I have also tried to be more aware of the power of my communication skills in difficult situations, and have really noticed the benefits of being flexible and adaptable with communication.

 As with all work experience, this will come down to how well you have reflected on what you have seen and done.
-Make sure that you take note not just of how the Doctors operate during your placements, but how the nurses and other healthcare professionals perform and how everyone comes together in a team effort.
+Make sure you take note of not just how the Doctors operate during your placements, but how the nurses and other healthcare professionals operate and how everyone comes together in a team effort.